 While the EMI moratorium is a blessing for people with unstable income people with a stable income can avoid this if they can.
 EMI moratorium comes with a cost of added interest that would be unnecessary for those who can afford to pay the EMI dues.
 Especially for loans with high-interest rates like credit card loans.

 So the ideal approach to the confusion of claiming or not claiming the RBI EMI moratorium is checking if it’s necessary that you skip the due.
-If it’s an absolute necessity than avail the moratorium or else it’s better to avoid the EMI moratorium to skip the extra cost of added interest.
+If it’s an absolute necessity then avail of the moratorium or else it’s better to avoid the EMI moratorium to skip the extra cost of added interest.